 Branding and identity work for a client is one of my favorite aspects of creative problem solving.
 There's something exciting about identifying and creating the visual direction that drives a company's story.
-For me, there's a clear formula to achieve good branding, including discovery sessions, moodboards, sketches, digital roughs, black/white design and finally color application.
+The logo is the heart of that brand communication.

 I love typography.
 And I love styling photographs.
-I've brought these two passions together in this series of objects-as-type.
+I've brought these two passions together in this series I'm calling Objects-as-Type.

 The concept of the Thankful photo is based around one of the most iconic Thanksgiving foods—pumpkin pie—and the lettering is constructed of sugar.
 The December photo is made out of homemade gingerbread cookies—the dough was rolled thin, cut out with an exacto knife, baked and decorated.
 The August photo was an homage to back-to-school and lazily throwing pencils into ceiling tiles.
 The Sale photo was created for Cracker Barrel's Old Country Store and was made from their specialty candy and ornaments.
 The May photo is made from potting soil and was the first one I created.

 Click the links above to learn more about each photo and maybe see some videos.

 Salon Nfuse is a Nashville hair salon that came to me for a branding facelift.
 The stylists and clientele that frequent the salon are young and hip and the salon needed a unique identity that complemented their unique audience.
 I created a hand-lettered logo that is playful yet sophisticated.
 The geometric pattern that accompanies the brand grounds the script logo while the gold foil elevates the design and adds richness.
 Each staff member's uniquely-colored business card shows off their individual style while tying into the larger color family of the salon.

 I recently had the opportunity to do work for the Anti-Drug Coalition.
 They were looking for a campaign to draw attention to a prevalent source of alcohol consumption in teens—the enabling parent.